Introduction: Open Source Turtle Robot (OSTR)

 We are using IR because it is easy and inexpensive.
 The downside is that detection distance is short (several inches), varies by surface reflectance, and is subject to interference from other IR sources like the sun.

-- Verify the left and right LED light when you hold your hand in front of the detector.
+- What happens if you move your hand in front of the detector?

 If you are not getting the desired response: